NickGolitsyn/NickGolitsyn/README.md

 - 👋 Hi, I’m @NickGolitsyn.
-- 🌱 I’m currently doing the "Front-End Engineer career path" course on CodeCademy.
+You can checkout my portfolio website at nickgolitsyn.com
 - 📫 You can reach me via my email (golitsynnick@gmail.com) or by phone (+44 7403 525139).

 <!---